murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 01 - Day 10.md

 ## Security Control Frameworks

-**Objectives**

-- What is a security Control framework?
-- Why do organizations need Security control frameworks?
-- Which Frameworks exist in the industry.

 Security control Frameworks form the foundation for security programs.
 By adopting Security control frameworks,you can apply proven security practises to your organizations.
 Frameworks are generic and can be used across multiple industries.

 **Common Security Control Frameworks**

 1. **ISO/IEC 27000 series** - This is a joint standard for Information Security Management (ISM)

-- **ISO 27001**
+- **ISO 27001** -Information Security Management Requirements for **governance**
-Information Security Management Requirements for **governance** Examines the risks of an organization e.g threats, vulnerabilities.
+  - Examines the risks of an organization e.g threats, vulnerabilities.
-Uses the above information to develop policies
+  - Uses the above information to develop policies.
-Designs and impelements suite of information security controls (defined in 27002) to address and manage the risks.
+  - Designs and implements suite of information security controls (defined in 27002) to address and manage the risks.
-Ensures that security practises are followed to ensure that the security controls meet the organizations security needs on an ongoing basis
+  - Ensures that security practises are followed to ensure that the security controls meet the organizations security needs on an ongoing basis
-Plan -> Do -> Check ->Act.
+  - Plan -> Do -> Check ->Act.
-Measure twice and cut one.
+  - Measure twice and cut one.
-Example: GDPR
+  - Example: GDPR

 - **ISO 27002** - Information **Security Controls defined** to achieve your mission as an organization.
 The goal is to implement policies, assign responsibilities and prescribe proceedures for applying integrated, layered protection for Information Systems.
 There are 12 security controls defined